Multi-agent contract design with a budget: Model

-We will denote by $E : \F \rightrightarrows [0, 1]^n$ the equilibrium correspondence, so $E(f)$ is the set of equilibria for the contract $f$ and $E^{-1}(p)$ is the set of contracts for which $p$ is an equilibrium.
+Notice that the expected reward in linear in $p_i$, and since the cost is convex, the utility is strictly concave in $p_i$.
+It thus follows that pure-strategy Nash equilibrium exists.
+We will denote by $E : \F \rightrightarrows [0, 1]^n$ the equilibrium correspondence, so $E(f)$ is the set of pure-strategy equilibria for the contract $f$ and $E^{-1}(p)$ is the set of contracts for which $p$ is an equilibrium.
 We further denote by $\Eq$ the set of implementable profiles:

 The principal's problem is to choose a contract $f$ that induces an equilibrium $p \in E(f)$ that maximizes its objective $V$.
 As is standard, we assume that when a contract has multiple equilibria, the principal can select its most preferred equilibrium.\footnote{For an illustration of multiplicity, suppose $B\geq \sum_{i \in [n]} c_i'(1)$ and consider the bonus-pool contract under which agent $i$'s reward is $c_i'(1)$ if all agents succeed and $0$ otherwise.
 For this contract, it is easy to verify that both $p=(1, 1, \dots, 1)$ and $p=(0, 0, \dots, 0)$ are Nash equilibria.
 That said, if the budget is sufficiently small and the cost functions are sufficiently convex, we can use the diagonally strict concavity condition of \citet{rosen1965existence} to show that every contract has a unique equilibrium.} Hence, the principal's problem is to maximize its objective $V$ over the set of implementable profiles $\Eq$.
 As we show, $\Eq$ is compact, and since $V$ is strictly increasing, any maximizer of $V$ must be a maximal element of $\Eq$ with respect to the standard coordinatewise ordering.
 We denote by $\PO$ the set of maximal equilibrium profiles in $\Eq$.
 Formally,